Get independent face-to-face help or advice over the phone on:

 Middlesbrough adult learning

 Middlesbrough Community Learning looks after adult learning in Middlesbrough.
 If you have refugee status, or if you are an asylum seeker who arrived in the UK more than six months ago, they may have courses which are available to you.
-The LAASLO team can also refer you to Middlesbrough Community Learning if you need ESOL or maths classes.
+Please contact the Strategic Cohesion and Migration Manager if you would like to be referred to Middlesbrough Community Learning for ESOL or maths classes.

 The Middlesbrough Council website (our website) will give you information on: